Compare any two graphics cards:

 Intro

-The Radeon HD 3850 512MB makes use of a 55 nm design.
-AMD has set the core speed at 668 MHz.
-The GDDR3 memory runs at a speed of 828 MHz on this model.
+Compare all that to the Radeon HD 3850 X2, which uses a 55 nm design.
+AMD has set the core frequency at 668 MHz.
+The GDDR3 memory runs at a speed of 828 MHz on this specific model.
 It features 320(64x5) SPUs along with 16 Texture Address Units and 16 ROPs.

 Display Graphs